code-423n4/2023-10-wildcat/README.md

   - `Contract2`: Should comply with `ERC/EIPY`

 ## Attack ideas (Where to look for bugs)

+### Access Controls and Permissions

+- Consider ways in which borrower addresses, controller factories or vaults can be added to the archcontroller either without the specific approval of its owner or as a result of contract deployment.
+- Consider ways in which lenders can be authorised on a controller without the specific permission of the borrower that deployed it.
+- Examine areas where the access roles for market interactions can be maliciously altered to either block or elevant parties outside of the defined flow.

+### Interest Rates

+- To complete

+### Sentinel and Escrow Contracts

+- To complete
+-
 *List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

 ## Main invariants